adi6raj/To-Do-List/README.md

 Select a task and click Add Due Date.
 Enter the due date (e.g., YYYY-MM-DD) in the prompt dialog.
 The task will be updated to include the entered due date.

+## Installation and Requirements💻
+Python Version:🐍

+Ensure you have Python 3.6+ installed on your system.
+Libraries:

+The application uses only the standard Python library (tkinter).
+Steps:

+Clone or download the repository.
+Run the script using python to_do_list.py.